TomerGodinger/sphinx/docs/source/index.rst

 goal of dining on fine cuisine as you enjoy a short respite from the cacophonous environment of your workplace.

-New: We’ve finished v0.1 and are now hard at work on the next version!
+New: We've finished v0.2 and are now working to give you the much-requested v0.3 with the new `order-pizza <cli-main.html#main-order-pizza>`_ command!
+This is yet a work-in-progress though (pizzas are hard to make!) and is thus still a little buggy.

 .. note::